 What Hometown Cha-Cha-Cha Taught My Student About Real Korean Grammar — Episode 1, Part 2

-A Korean teacher continues Episode 1 of Hometown Cha-Cha-Cha in class — covering 열받아 vs 열받네, the ㄴ/는데 pattern that makes Korean sound natural, 하고 싶어요 for wishes, and why 좋아요 and 좋아해요 are not the same thing.
+In class, we're continuing Episode 1 of Hometown Cha-Cha-Cha — covering the difference between 열받아 and 열받네, the natural-sounding ㄴ/는데 pattern, how to use 하고 싶어요 for wishes, and why 좋아요 and 좋아해요 aren't quite the same thing.

-That's what happened in this lesson, which continued from where we left off in Episode 1 of Hometown Cha-Cha-Cha.
-We'd already covered the phone call scenes, 혹시, and the café expressions.
-This session went deeper — into the grammar underneath the dialogue, and into the gap between textbook Korean and the way people actually talk.
+That's exactly what happened in this session, picking up right where we left off in Episode 1 of Hometown Cha-Cha-Cha.
+We already went over the phone calls, 혹시, and the café phrases.
+Today, we dug a little deeper into the grammar behind the dialogue and looked at the real gap between textbook Korean and how people actually speak.

-We started with homework review, which opened up two questions worth spending real time on.
+We kicked things off by reviewing our homework, which naturally brought up two questions worth spending some time on.

 Review: The Patterns Worth Revisiting